The Six Best Hikes in Spain

 Also known as the Way of St. James, the Camino de Santiago was a prominent Christian pilgrimage route during the Middle Ages.
 Today, hikers from across the globe travel the Camino to experience the rich history and stunning landscapes.
 For many pilgrims, this journey is a communal experience, so expect a welcoming atmosphere and some friendly conversation along the way.

 The Camino isn't a single path: it's a meandering journey from multiple destinations to the city of Santiago de Compostela.
 While the French Camino, which begins in the French Pyrenees and travels across Northern Spain, is very popular, we love the Portuguese Camino, which travels north from Lisbon and Porto.
 Our Backroads tour starts in Porto, journeys into the Galician countryside and treks past fragrant eucalyptus forests, verdant pastures and small hamlets.
-Check out our A Taste of Camino Backroads tour.
+Check out our A Taste of Camino de Santiago Walking & Hiking Tour.

 2. Costa Brava